 Almost every ancient culture and civilization, be it Mesopotamian, Chinese, Egyptian, or Mayan, has left a legacy of towering ancient pyramids.
 Although we are most familiar with the pyramids in Egypt, specifically the Great Pyramid in Giza, it’s not the only ones.
 A surprisingly global phenomenon, we can find several ancient pyramids around the world.

 These majestic structures are truly masterpieces of engineering, mostly serving as tombs, and are great archaeological sites.
 Less weight on top and more on the bottom ensuring that they survived to modern times largely intact.
-The oldest of these ancient pyramids are still something of a mystery.
-Knowledge of how they were constructed have been lost to history, but these imposing structures still remain.
+The oldest of these ancient pyramids is still something of a mystery.
+Knowledge of how they were constructed has been lost to history, but these imposing structures still remain.

 Pyramids From Around The World To Witness

 1. Pyramid of Djoser – Saqqara, Egypt (2660 BCE)